hugoduncan/dado/dev/design/implementation/file-operation-directive-format.md

-# Search Replace Edit Format
+# File Operation Directive Format

-The search replace edit format is used to specify file operations in a safe and atomic way.
-It consists of a markdown code block with the `searchreplace` language marker.
+The File Operation Directive (FOD) format is used to specify file operations in a safe and atomic way.
+It consists of a markdown code block with the `fod` language marker.

 The code block contains a sequence of file operations.
 All file paths must be relative.